Donna Reed

 Donna Reed (born Donna Belle Mullenger; January 27, 1921 – January 14, 1986) was an American actress.
 Her career spanned more than 40 years and included appearances in over 40 films.
-She is best known for playing Mary Hatch Bailey in Frank Capra's holiday classic It's a Wonderful Life (1946), and for her Academy Award–winning performance as Lorene in Fred Zinnemann's war drama From Here to Eternity (1953).
+She is best known for playing Mary Hatch Bailey in Frank Capra's Christmas classic It's a Wonderful Life (1946), and for her Academy Award–winning performance as Lorene in Fred Zinnemann's war drama From Here to Eternity (1953).

 Reed is also known for her work in television, notably as Donna Stone, a middle-class American mother and housewife in the sitcom The Donna Reed Show (1958–1966) whose character was more assertive and complex than most other television mothers of the era.
 She received numerous Emmy Award nominations for this role and the Golden Globe Award for Best TV Star in 1963.
 Later in her career, Reed replaced Barbara Bel Geddes as Miss Ellie Ewing Farlow in the 1984–1985 season of the television melodrama Dallas; she successfully sued the production company for breach of contract when she was abruptly fired upon Bel Geddes' decision to return to the show.

 Early life

-Reed was born Donna Belle Mullenger on January 27, 1921, in Denison, Iowa, the daughter of Hazel Jane (née Shives) and William Richard Mullenger.
+Reed was born Donna Belle Mullenger in Denison, Iowa, the daughter of Hazel Jane (née Shives) and William Richard Mullenger.
 The eldest of five children, she was raised as a Methodist.
-She had two brothers, William Lee (1927–1993) and Keith Mullenger, and two sisters, Lavone "Heidi" Flynn (1924–2019) and Karen Moreland (born 1942).
+She had two brothers and two sisters.
 In 1936, while she was a sophomore at Denison High School, her chemistry teacher gave her the book How to Win Friends and Influence People.
 The book is said to have greatly influenced her life.
 Upon reading it she won the lead in the school play, was voted Campus Queen and was in the top 10 of the 1938 graduating class.

 After graduating from Denison High School, Reed planned to become a teacher but was unable to pay for college.
 She moved to California to attend Los Angeles City College on her aunt's advice.
 While attending college, she performed in various stage productions, although she had no plans to become an actress.
-After receiving several offers to take screen test for studios, Reed eventually signed with Metro-Goldwyn-Mayer; however, she insisted on finishing her education first.
+After receiving several offers to take screen tests for studios, Reed eventually signed with Metro-Goldwyn-Mayer; however, she insisted on finishing her education first.
 She completed her associate degree, then signed with an agent.